bbopt/HyperNOMAD/README.md

 make
 ```

 The next phase of to create a parameter file that contains the necessary informations to specify the classification problem, the search space and the initial starting point.
-Here is an example of a parameter file designed for the MNIST problem:
+Here is an example of a parameter file designed for the MNIST problem.
+The number of convolutional layers is fixed to 5, which means that this value will not change during the optimization, and it bounds are not changed from the default values.
+On the other hand, the dropout rate is allowed to vary between [0.3, 0.8] instead of the default range of [0, 1] and is initialized at 0.6

 ```